 Mac (Seth Rogen) and Kelly (Rose Byrne) are a married couple who have just had a baby and settling down to suburban monotony.
 Their worst nightmare happens when the Delta Psi Beta fraternity moves next door and their President, Teddy (Zac Efron) wants to join the legends of the brotherhood and create something that would go down as party history.
 Soon war breaks out between the family and the frat as Mac and Kelly look for any way to get rid of the fraternity.
 Yet the fight puts some spark in the couple's lives.

-Neighbors winning feature is the gross out gags and violent slapstick as both male and female characters have eye watering moments involving anything from the penis to the breasts.
-The humor is crass but it’s done very well, providing many moments of belly laughs as Stoller has a no hold barred approach to the gags.
-The humor is not for everyone, but fans of movies like American Pie and Ted will enjoy it.
+winning feature is the gross out gags and violent slapstick as both male and female characters have eye watering moments involving anything from the penis to the breasts.
+The humor is crass but it's done very well, providing many moments of belly laughs as Stoller has a no hold barred approach to the gags.
+The humor is not for everyone, but fans of movies like American Pie

 A fine cast of comic talent was assembled, Rogen, Byrne, Dave Franco and Efron with his emerging comedy abilities.
 Even actors of high calibre such as Lisa Kerchow, Christopher Mintz-Plasse and Ike Barinholtz are involved in minor roles.
 Though Rogen somehow gets another unobtainable woman he works well with Byrne and he plays on his man-child persona as someone who wants excitement in some form.
 Efron and Franco do make a good double act and have a bromance, using plenty of energy with their roles.
 Franco does something very rare for him, he plays someone we can sympathize with.